 Acupuncture is one of the CAM therapies that are more commonly covered by insurance.
 However, you should check with your insurer before you start treatment to see whether acupuncture will be covered for your condition and, if so, to what extent.
 Some insurance plans require preauthorization for acupuncture.
 The center does not handle insurance claims for acupuncture.
 You will have to contact your own insurance company for reimbursement.

 What should I expect during my first visit?

 During your first office visit, the practitioner may ask you at length about your health condition, lifestyle, and behavior.
 The practitioner will want to obtain a complete picture of your treatment needs and behaviors that may contribute to your condition.
 Inform the acupuncturist about all treatments or medications you are taking and all medical conditions you have.

 What can acupuncture treat?

-Here are a list of a few problems acupuncture and Chinese medicine has been effective at treating:
+Here is a list of a few problems acupuncture and Chinese medicine have been effective at treating:

 Eye, Ear, Nose, Throat Disorders

 Information Provided by The National Institutes of Health